nkietwee/Machine-Learning-Specialization/Supervise-Unsupervise/multiple-regression/doc/multiple-regression.md

 - The **normal equation method** may be used in some machine learning libraries that implement linear regression.
 - **Gradient descent** is the **recommended method** for finding parameters \( w, b \) in most cases.

-> **Normal Equation** is a mathematical method used to find the parameters of a Linear Regression model without using iterations.

 # 🧾 Terminology